ARCLab-MIT/MOCAT-SSEM/README.md

 # Beta - Version 0.1

 MOCAT-SSEM investigates the evolution of the space objects population in LEO by exploiting a new probabilistic source-sink model, with the objective of estimating the LEO orbital capacity.
 This is carried out through the long-term propagation of the proposed source-sink model, which globally takes into account different object species, such as active satellites, derelict satellites, debris, and additional subgroups.
 Since the SOs are propagated as species, the information about single objects is missing, but it allows to be computationally fast and provide essential information about projected future distribution of SOs in the space environment for long prediction horizon.
+MOCAT-SSEM is developed in MATLAB.

 <!--
 This repository provides a comprehensive package for the replication of different versions of MOCAT-SSEM using MATLAB, described in the following papers: (TO BE ADDED).